SiddharthMundra/siddharthmundra.github.io/README.md

 ## **About me**
 I am a sophomore studying Computer Science at UC San Diego, and I have a personal interest in computer architecture and cybersecurity.
-I'm all about understanding how computers work from the ground up and keeping them safe from hackers.
-It's a lot like solving puzzles for me—figuring out the best way to build a system and then making sure it's secure.
-I spend my days diving into the technical stuff, learning how to outsmart security threats, and building better, stronger systems.
+I am currently a research asistant working under Professor Ryan Kastner at XXXX labs focusing on the topic X. I am proeficent in C, C++, Python, GIT, ARM v6, JavaScript.

 ## Experience
 ### 1. UJIMA S&P Lab (Professor Imani Munyaka) Research Assistant